 - The site also includes an option to read Greek, Hebrew, and various articles relevant to the passage.

 7. Read My Posts on Bible Reading.
-If you’d like more encouragement on reading the Bible, check out some of the posts and podcasts I’ve produced about it.
+If you’d like more encouragement on reading the Bible, check out some of these posts and podcasts I’ve produced about it.

 - The Benefits of Reading the Bible [Podcast]